octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## LIGO prerequisites

 ### Records
+//TODO: The `record` type is a structure that holds a set of named fields.
 The `record` type is a structure that holds a set of key/data pairs.
-It is extremely useful for the storage definition and for any object that should hold different types of informations.
+It is extremely useful for the storage definition and for any object that should hold different types of information.

 #### Defining records